UPDATED: 7:30 a.m. ET, June 16, 2023

 Cocaine, which is also known as the “party drug” is especially very popular among entertainers.
 Although not as lethal as the opioids, it is extremely addictive.
 Since it can be mixed with an opioid like fentanyl and go undetected, some celebrities have been unintentionally taking the opioid and overdosing by accident.

 Comedian Fuquan Johnson was one of two people who overdosed on cocaine laced with fentanyl at a party in Los Angeles on Sept.
-2. A third person survived the overdose.
-Johnson’s recent death has sparked widespread concern in the broader entertainment industry that more celebrities could be at risk of the same fate because so many of them use cocaine from possibly the same source.
+2, 2021.
+A third person survived the overdose.
+Johnson’s death sparked widespread concern in the broader entertainment industry that more celebrities could be at risk of the same fate because so many of them use cocaine from possibly the same source.

 To be sure, drug overdoses aren’t a new phenomenon to entertainers.
 Michael Jackson and Prince both overdosed on opioids, but they are far from the only ones who died in that or a similar manner.